Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: EXPERIMENTS

 \subsection{Qualitative Evaluation}

-Fig.~\ref{fig: title_fig} shows that the NN-predicted pose $\mathbf{T}_{\text{ref}}$ is adaptively adjusted based on the quadrotor’s state and gate corner position feedback.
-We visualize the NN predicted reference orientation $\mathbf{M}_{\text{ref}}$ by projecting it to SO(3) via $\mathbf{R}_{\text{ref}}=\operatorname{SVD}^+(\mathbf{M}_{\text{ref}})$.
+Fig.~\ref{fig: title_fig} shows that the NN-predicted pose $\mathbf{T}_{\text{ref}}$ is adaptively adjusted based on the quadrotor’s state and gate corner position.
 When an upward deviation of the quadrotor position occurs, the NN compensates this deviation by shifting $\mathbf{T}_{\text{ref}}$ in the opposite direction, ensuring the accurate alignment between the quadrotor and the gate.
-Furthermore, the attitude component of $\mathbf{T}_{\text{ref}}$ explicitly governs the tangent direction of the MPC predicted trajectory and guides the quadrotor toward the gate center, as illustrated in Fig.~\ref{fig: rosbag replay side view}.